High School Hazing

 Seasoned Lawyers for High School Hazing Victims

 Hazing occurs more frequently than we think and more often than it should, and in high schools.
-High school hazing is defined as an activity in which prospective members or new members of an organization are subjected to rites of passage that may turn violent and humiliating, or even sexual.
-At the high school level, it can be seriously damaging to a student’s developing mind.
+High school hazing is defined as an activity in which prospective members or new members of an organization are subjected to rites of passage that may turn violent, humiliating, or sexual.
+At the high school level, hazing has the potential to be even more damaging to a student’s developing mind.
 Hazing that causes bodily injuries or sexual harm is illegal.
 If you or your child was a victim of high school hazing, you should call the effective hazing attorneys of Phillips & Associates.
 We represent clients on a contingency fee basis and provide free consultations.

 WHAT IS HIGH SCHOOL HAZING?